Bicycle Rental Agreement, Liability Waiver, and Release

 Section 19 Cumulative Remedies.
 All rights and remedies granted under or referred to in this Agreement are cumulative and nonexclusive, and resort to one does not preclude the availability or applicability of another or to any other right or remedy provided by law.

 Section 20 Final Agreement.
 This Agreement contains the complete, final, and exclusive integrated agreement between the parties with respect to its subject matter.
 This Agreement supersedes all other prior agreements, written or oral, relating to such subject matter.
-At any time and from time to time, and without Member's consent, Alta may unilaterally amend, modify, or change this Agreement, in its sole discretion and without any notice or cause.
+At any time and from time to time, and without Member's consent, Motivate may unilaterally amend, modify, or change this Agreement, in its sole discretion and without any notice or cause.
 By continuing to use any Service after any amendment, modification, or change, Member has agreed to be bound by all such amendments, modifications, and changes.
 Member must carefully review this Agreement on a regular basis to maintain awareness of all amendments, modifications, and changes.

 Section 21 Representations.
 Each party (“Promising Party”) represents and warrants to the other party that: (i) the Promising Party has the legal power and authority to enter into this Agreement and to undertake and perform all of its duties and obligations hereunder; (ii) there is no contract or other legal obligation that prevents the Promising Party from entering into this Agreement or from undertaking or performing all of its duties and obligations hereunder; and (iv) this Agreement is the Promising Party’s legally binding and fully enforceable agreement.